George Massenburg: GML

+In 1982, Massenburg founded George Massenburg Labs (GML), an audio electronics company that has released console automation devices, analog signal processors, microphone preamplifiers and power supplies, all based on his original circuit designs.
+Among GML’s most venerable products is the GML 8200 Parametric Equalizer and the GML 8900 Dynamic Range Controller, which reacts to loudness like our ears do, rather than to voltage levels.
+GML also consults and does independent design for several major audio electronics manufacturers.

 Awards and honors

 He won the Academy of Country Music award for record of the year in 1988, the Mix Magazine TEC Awards for Producer and Engineer of the year in 1989, the TEC Awards Hall of Fame in 1990 and the Engineer of the year award in 1992.
 He won a Grammy in 1996, and the Special Merit/Technical Grammy Award in 1998.
 In 2005, Massenburg was inducted into the TECnology Hall of Fame for his 1969 invention of the ITI ME-230 Parametric Equalizer.
 In 2009, he was awarded an honorary Doctorate of Music by Boston’s Berklee College of Music.
 In 2008 he received the AES Gold Medal.